developer-zebra/developer-zebra-site/src/ehs/3-0/guide/setup/index.md

 &#53;. <b>Reboot the device</b> to complete the installation.
 This is a <b>required step</b>.

-The capabilities of MDM systems vary.
-Please refer to the MDM documentation for specific information about how to configure these commands.
+The capabilities of EMM systems vary.
+Please refer to the EMM documentation for specific information about how to configure these commands.

 **Note: App installation, uninstallation, setting the default launcher and other operations are possible using the [App Manager](/mx/#app-manager) through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools**.